 Faults active during the period of intense Jurassic extension and volcanism generally trend NNW-SSE and form a series of grabens, and horst blocks.

-Since Jurassic time, the rocks have been cut by normal faults of several different orientations, but have undergone only a moderate amount of compression.
+Since Jurassic time, the rocks have been cut by normal faults of several different orientations.
 In general, the Jurassic rocks remain relatively undeformed and remain flat to gently dipping, except locally where close to faults, volcanic domes or similar features.
 Thin Quaternary Age basalt flows conceal about half of the Jurassic Age rocks on the La Josefina project.

-The type of mineralization and alteration styles present across the project area are classified as low to medium sulfidation type epithermal deposits.
+The type of mineralization and alteration styles present across the project area are classified as low to intermediate sulfidation, epithermal in character.

-Mineralisation is commonly zoned vertically over a few to several hundred meters from a gold and silver rich top to a relatively silver-rich zone with increasing base metals at depth.
-Vein textures include open spaces with evidence of multiple generations of quartz, reflected as finely banded “colloform” and “textures”.
+Mineralization is commonly zoned vertically over a few to several hundred meters from a gold and silver rich top to a relatively silver-rich zone with increasing base metals at depth.
+Vein textures include open spaces with evidence of multiple generations of quartz, reflected as finely banded “colloform” textures.

-One area is noteworthy for the “sinter” type epithermal mineralisation found there.
-Here precious metals are located both within bonanza-grade “pipeline” feeder-breccia zones and lower grade strata-bound mineralization disbursed throughout, and directly below, the flatling sinter unit.
+One area is noteworthy for the “sinter” type epithermal mineralization found there.
+Here precious metals are located both within bonanza-grade “pipe-like” feeder-breccia zones and lower grade strata-bound mineralization disbursed throughout, and directly below, the near surface sinters.

 Noreste, a 28-square kilometer area in the northeast part of the project, consists of three separate target areas; the most advanced being a sinter layer exposed discontinuously over an area of 2.5 kilometers x 300 meters or more.